 Stronger performance will always revolve around being productive and profitable.
 Staying focused on goal-oriented freight KPIs can go a long way to help.
 They become essential to improving asset utilization within the shipping supply chain.
 As a few examples, these are four critical KPIs to focus on:

-- Owner-operator to driver ratio – A lower ratio here means more opportunities for in-house drivers who bring more affordable rates.
+- Owner-operator to driver ratio – A lower ratio here means more opportunities for in-house drivers who bring more affordable freight rates.

 - Percentage of loaded miles – As the percentage of loaded miles increases, it correlates to better fleet asset utilization.